Sensory Room Ideas & Equipment for Autism (Home Guide 2025)

 • Kids with Autism or SPD

-• Children/teens with ADHD or anxiety
+• Children and teens with ADHD or anxiety

 • Neurotypical kids needing a predictable calm-down corner